Lars Paul Esbjörn: Ministry

 Esbjörn and a group of 146 Swedish immigrants sailed from Gävle to New York City in 1849; two of his children died on the journey.
 Only Esbjörn and a handful of his followers arrived in Andover, Illinois.
 His decision at this point to remain Lutheran is described by one scholar: "In New York Esbjörn was invited to join with the Swedish Methodists, but his wife's strong adherence to Lutheranism and his own disapproval of any church body that allowed slaveholders to be members argued against such an affiliation.
 In Illinois contact with the perfectionists [Janssonites] at Bishop Hill and with other non-Lutherans convinced him of a more definite Lutheran identity."

 Together he and his followers built Jenny Lind Chapel, which became the center of the Swedish-American Lutheran community.
 The church was built with funding provided mainly by Jenny Lind, while she was at that time on a concert tour in the eastern United States.

 Esbjörn would be Andover's pastor from 1850 to 1856.
-He followed some of the immigrants to Moline, Illinois, in 1850 where he organized First Lutheran Church.
-Esbjörn divided his time between Andover and Moline.
+He followed some of the immigrants to Princeton, Illinois, in 1856 where he organized First Lutheran Church.
+Esbjörn divided his time between Andover and Princeton.
 The next year, the church he had founded in Galesburg needed a priest, and he convinced Gustaf Palmquist to take on the role.
 Palmquist, however, soon left for the Baptist church.
 Esbjörn then requested the help of Readers Tuve Hasselquist and Erland Carlsson, who came to the United States.
 The three were significant in the later founding of the Augustana Synod.

 Esbjörn's first wife died in childbirth in 1852.
 The year after, he married Helena Catharina Magnusson, who died in 1853.
 He then married her sister, Gustafva Albertina Magnusson.
 He had a total of ten children, including Augustana College professors Constantin Magnus Esbjorn (1858–1911) and Carl Linus Eugene Esbjorn (1862–1939) and daughter Maria Rediviva Esbjorn, "the first woman delegate to an Augustana Synod conference of 1910".